 C21.
-Early decision: Does your institution offer an early decision p be notified of an admission decision well in advance of the regu attending if accepted) for first-time, first-year (freshman) applied lar notification date and th 1 • If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class:
+Early decision: Does your institution offer an early decision plan (an admission plan that permits stu dents to app ly and be notified of an admission decision well in advance of the regular notification date and that at asks stud ents to comm nit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? 🗌 Yes 🔀 No

-Please provide significant details about your early decision plan: \\\\\
+If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2023 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: